nerffan1/FLOSICDOC/README.md

 ## Updating the Documentation:

-Sphinx uses their reSructuredText markup language and can be found here: https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html
+Sphinx uses the reSructuredText markup language.
+Reference can be found here: https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html

 ## Future Updates:

-- Have a concrete list of additions to make and have done by the end of the summer.
+- Have a concrete list of additions to make and have done by the end of the Summer 20223.
+- Add Suggestions for contributors in the README file

 ## Additional Support:
 If you have any questions please email me directly at ville2a@cmich.edu